-The accusations by Miss Troy became known here today.
-They are not taken seriously She names Elihu Root and the late John Hay as prime movers in behalf of the She names Elihu Root and the late John Hay as prime movers in behalf of the peace propaganda, since the inauguration of which, she declares, the relations between the United States and Germany and the United States and Japan have become strained.
+She names Elihu Root and the late John Hay as prime movers in behalf of the peace propaganda, since the inauguration of which, she declares, the relations between the United States and German and the United States and Japan have become strained.

 Miss Troy suggests it is to England's interest to see the United States weakened in conflict with Germany or Japan.
-She asserts that while Theodore Roosevelt was in Africa the duke of Connaught's aid suggested he should influence the United States to hand the Philippines over to Japan; that the idea of the arbitration treaties was not Taft's, but that of Carnegie and King Edward, who sent it to America to be labeled "Made in the U. S. A.;" The Hague tribunal is essentially a British product, instituted simply for the ultimate undoing of the United States, and that Dr. Nicholas Murray Butler, president of Columbia University, and others are rewriting American history to disparage the heroes of the Revolution.
-American history to roes of the Revolution. to disparage the he- FREE ENTRY OF PAPER.
+She asserts that while Theodore Roosevelt was in Africa the duke [sic Duke] of Connaught's aid suggested he should influence the United States to hand the Philippines over to Japan; that the idea of the arbitration treaties was not Taft's, but that of Carnegie and King Edward [VII] who sent it to America to be labeled "Made in the U.S.A.;" The Hague tribunal is essentially a British product, instituted simply for the ultimate undoing of the United States, and that Dr. Nicholas Murray Butler, president of Columbia University, and others are rewriting American history to disparage the heroes of the Revolution.